Saturday, March 29, 2014

 Who knows maybe neither his predecessor or successor where even Amalekites but of other Hyksos tribes.

 Velikovsky and others are wrong in citing Genesis 14 as proving the Amalekites existed already before Esau/Edom.
-The reference to them there is an editorial note form Moses, telling his reader where on the Geography their familiar with he's referring to.
+The reference to them there is an editorial gloss from Moses, telling his reader where on the Geography their familiar with he's referring to.
 Like how we after say "near modern _____".

 So when it was his tyrannical behavior, particularly killing Seqenenre Tao, sparked the Theban revolution, I suspect the other Hyksos leaders overthrew him with a coup and banished him.
 He then with whatever supporters he had (mainly the fellow Amalekites) and set himself up a new home base in southern Israel.